DirkToewe/DelTri4S/README.md

 Overview
 --------
-DelTri4S is a 2D constrained Delaunay triangulation library for Scala and ScalaJS.
+DelTri4S is a 2D constrained Delaunay Triangulation library for Scala and ScalaJS.
-In order to achieve that it implements both mutable and immutable data structures that allow the fast creation, manipulation and traversal of 2D triangle meshes.
+To that end it implements both mutable and immutable data structures that allow the fast creation, manipulation and traversal of 2D triangle meshes.
-For educational and debugging purposes, DelTri4S support the export of triangle meshe objects to an interactive HTML visualization.
-Said visualizations allow to retrace the modifications that were made to the mesh thus helping with the understanding and debugging of algorithms.
+For educational and debugging purposes, DelTri4S supports the export of triangle mesh objects to an interactive HTML visualization.
+Said visualizations allow to retrace the modifications that were made to the mesh thus helping the understanding and debugging of algorithms.

-For a demonstration of how a Constrained Delauna Triangulation is performed, see [this example](https://dirktoewe.github.io/DelTri4S/cdt_example.html#-1).
+For a demonstration of how a Constrained Delaunay Triangulation is performed, see [this example](https://dirktoewe.github.io/DelTri4S/cdt_example.html#-1).

   * [Mesh Creation](#mesh-creation)